Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Bow Ties vs. Neckties

-Bow ties are different and, if I may say, a special type of men’s ties.
-It’s tied around the shirt’s collar symmetrically.
+Bow ties are different.
+They’re a special type of tie.
+It’s symmetrically tied around the shirt’s collar.

-There are three types of bow ties: pre-tied, clip-on, and self-tie bow ties.
+There are three types of bow ties: pre-tied, clip-on, and self-tie.
 They come in several shapes: butterfly, batwing, big (jumbo) butterfly, diamond point, and slim diamond point.

 To learn more about bow ties, I strongly recommend this guide.